Frequently Asked Questions About Motor Fuel

 Idling while stopped occurs both on highway as well as off highway.
 Idling on a highway occurs at stop lights, at interstate rest stops, at toll booths, while vehicles are stopped in traffic, along the side of the road, and at other similar locations.
 Idling off highway can occur at a warehouse, motel, restaurant, or similar location.
 The IFTA reporting formula is based on average miles per gallon, not on how much fuel use tax was remitted to the State of Kansas on fuel consumed during the time spent idling on-highway or off-highway.

-Motor Fuel Retailer:
+Motor Fuel Retailer

 A retailer license is not required for a bulk dealer that sells only to retail stations.
-If a bulk dealer sells to the end user, such as farmers and construction companies, than a retailer license is required.
+If a bulk dealer sells to the end user, such as farmers and construction companies, then a retailer license is required.

 If the person is only managing the station, a retailer license is not required.
 If the person owns the station and is only using the name, such as Amoco or Texaco, a retailer license is required in the owner's name.